nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

    1. Convert `Assert.True` into `ClassicAssert.True`.
    1. Similar for `IsTrue`, `False`, `IsFalse`, `Greater`, `Less`, ...

-   Depending on what is less work, alternatively you can reverse the substitution of those that shouldn't be have been
+   Depending on what is less work, alternatively you can reverse the substitution of those that shouldn't have been
    changed:
    1. Convert `ClassicAssert.That` into `Assert.That`.
    1. Convert `ClassicAssert.Fail` into `Assert.Fail`.